Benefits of Ballroom Dancing For Retired Senior People

 Some dance instructions in text and table formates are available at the following website:

-Our dance instructor also taught us some simple mnemonic songs to help us memorize the long sequences of some complicated dances.
+One of our dance instructors also taught us some simple mnemonic songs to help us memorize the long sequences of some complicated dances.
 For example, the mnemonic for the Tango dance that we learned is:

 CROP IS RICE